 Bridge Bay, Lake Village & Fishing Bridge

 Continuing north from Grant you’ll drive along Yellowstone Lake.
 It’s the largest lake in the USA at this elevation (7,773 above sea level).
-Enjoy boating, kayaking and fishing.
+Go rafting, kayaking, paddling, boating, and fishing.
 The water is generally too cold for swimming, and the whole surface is frozen solid for several months in winter.

 A fun stop in Bridge Bay is a short hike along a forested trail to a small rhyolite natural bridge, framing a minor stream.